-As the Covid-19 outbreak and the global response to it continue to evolve, our financial condition, liquidity, and future results of operations could be negatively affected We are currently involved in completing purchase orders for our laser-based cleaning equipment and will be attempting to obtain additional purchase orders from these customers and new customers.
-The Covid-19 outbreak could reduce or eliminate the demand for our equipment as a result of factory closures or slowdowns, disruption of supply lines, employee absences or government required travel restrictions and changes in demand for our equipment.
-As a consequence, our sales could be depressed and our business may fail if we are not able to make adjustments to the reduced cash flow or borrow money on acceptable terms.
+As the Covid-19 outbreak and the associated global response continue to evolve, our financial condition, liquidity, and operational results could be jeopardized.
+Our operations entail the soliciting of additional purchase orders from new and existing customers alike; meanwhile, the Covid-19 outbreak could reduce or eliminate the demand for our equipment as a result of factory closures or slowdowns on the part of our customers, disrupt supply lines, cause employee absences, precipitate travel restrictions, and otherwise impair the demand for our equipment.
+As a consequence, our sales pipeline could shrink and our business outlook might deteriorate if we are unable to adjust to a reduction in cash flow and raise more capital on acceptable terms.